maybebyte/anthesis/gentoo-one-liners.md

 When I was using these commands, it was to guide CFLAGS tweaking to better optimize Gentoo in a VM, since virtual machines have limited resources.
-I use a setup where video playback cannot benefit from hardware acceleration (Qubes OS), so I was seeing if this approach could make a difference.
+I use a setup where video playback cannot benefit from hardware acceleration at the time of writing (Qubes OS), so I was seeing if this approach could make a difference.
 I think I did manage to gain a few FPS from this, but as I didn't benchmark it beyond comparing frame timings in mpv and the gain is relatively minor (<=10fps), I have no solid proof.

 Though with that said, I should mention that these days I really believe in benchmarking and profiling, as they make a huge difference.
 The gains